Icing-Project/NDA/plugins_py/README.md

-# NADE Python Plugins
+# NDA Python Plugins

-Python implementation of NADE audio plugins.
+Python implementation of NDA audio plugins.
 These plugins provide the same functionality as the C++ versions but are easier to develop and modify.

 ## Available Plugins